It’s no secret that legal terminology can be confusing at times. However, when it comes…

 6. Limit communications with owners, employees, witnesses and insurance adjusters.

 The more you say, the more can be used against you.
 Do not get into detailed discussions about how you fell.
 Owners, employees and even witnesses may testify about what you said.
 Even if you believe you didn’t say anything wrong, it’s possible that a defense can twist your words against you.

 7. Determine how long the dangerous condition existed.

 To the best of your ability, it’s important that you understand how long the conditions that caused your fall existed.
 For example, if a customer spilled juice mere seconds before your slip and fall, it may be difficult to prove liability.
-On the flip side, if an employee was responsible for the condition, or if they were made aware of the spill prior to your fall, then you have a stronger case of proving liability.
+On the flip side, if an employee was responsible for the condition or if they were made aware of the spill before your fall, then you have a stronger case of proving liability.
 Your slip and fall attorney will ask questions about the conditions that led to your fall to determine your next legal steps.